porsche-design-system/porsche-design-system/packages/storefront/src/pages/must-know/initialization/introduction.md

 - to encapsulate markup and styles
 - to prevent overriding styles or attributes
-- to use the same components with plain html and any js framework, without having to maintain multiple libraries and keeping them in sync
+- to use the same components with plain html and any JavaScript framework, without having to maintain multiple libraries and keeping them in sync

 ## Introduction